thoughtfull-clojure/argus/README.md

 It works with both Clojure and ClojureScript, so it is suitable for sending rich data to and from backend and frontend.

-I do not recommend that you have your JSON library automatically convert map properties into keywords.  argus will do that for you and in a way that you can still use strings as keys where it makes sense.
+*Because argus transparently handles keywords, symbols, and strings as map keys, I do not recommend that you have your JSON library automatically convert map properties into keywords.
+That will interefere with this decoding process, and there are some cases where it is useful to maintain string keys in data (for example, when dealing—not with "objects"—but "mappings" from one name to another).*

+## Performance

+I wouldn't say that performance is not a concern, but my top priorities are:

+1. Extensibility
+2. Human readability
+3. Support for both Clojure and ClojureScript

+That said, I want argus to be performant, and I have tried to make it performant when I can.
+If you have performance improvements, I'm happy to take them.

 ## Examples